aratik711/python-comment-uncomment/README.md

 # python-comment-uncomment

-This is a simple program in python to comment and uncomment linnes in a file.<br\>
+This is a simple program in python to comment and uncomment linnes in a file.<br/>
 It takes the string to be commented as an input.
-The line to be commented should start with the string passed in argument.<br\>
+The line to be commented should start with the string passed in argument.<br/>
 -c for comment, -u for uncomment

 ```